Sarada Hoffman

-Sarada Hoffman (14 June 1929 – 14 September 2025) was an Indian Bharathanatyam dancer and dance teacher from Chennai, Tamil Nadu, India.
+Sarada Hoffman (born Alladi Sarada; 14 June 1929 – 14 September 2025) was an Indian Bharathanatyam dancer and dance teacher from Chennai, Tamil Nadu, India.
 In 1996, she received the Sangeet Natak Akademi Award for her contributions to Bharatanatyam.

 Background

-A. Sarada (later Sarada Hoffman) was born in Madras, Madras Presidency, British India in 1929.
+Alladi Sarada (later Sarada Hoffman) was born in Madras, Madras Presidency, British India in 1929.
 She grew up in the Theosophical Society Adyar, where children lived and studied under the leadership of George Arundale.
 When her parents moved to Madurai, Rukmini Devi Arundale took Sarada under her care and made her stay in the Kalakshetra's hostel.
 She stayed in the same hostel as a student and later as a teacher until she married Peter Hoffman in 1960.

 There were two Saradas at Kalakshetra institute of Rugmini Devi.
 Due to the age difference, the older Sarada, who joined first, came to be known as "Periya Sarada" and the younger Sarada Hoffman as "Chinna Sarada".

 Sarada studied Bharatanatyam at Kalakshetra under Rukmini Devi Arundel, Pandanallur Chokkalingam Pillai and Mylapore Gowri Ammal.
 She also received training in Kathakali from Kathakali gurus like Ambu and Chandu Panicker.
 After completing her studies in 1947, she was appointed a dance teacher at Kalakshetra and one of its principal dancers.